 About Linda Darragh

-Linda Darragh recently joined the Kellogg School of Management at Northwestern University as the executive director of the Levy Institute for Entrepreneurial Practice and the Heizer Center for Private Equity and Venture Capital.
+Linda Darragh is the executive director of the Levy Institute for Entrepreneurial Practice and the Heizer Center for Private Equity and Venture Capital at the Kellogg School of Management at Northwestern University.
 In this role, she is Kellogg’s senior administrator overseeing and integrating the school’s curricular, co-curricular, and alumni outreach activities in entrepreneurship, social enterprise, venture capital and private equity.
 Linda is a cornerstone of the Chicago entrepreneurship community and recognized globally as a leader in entrepreneurship education.
 Prior to Kellogg, she served as the director of Entrepreneurship Programs at the University of Chicago Booth School of Business, where she was instrumental in furthering entrepreneurship.
 Linda received her Master’s degree from the University of Toronto and her Bachelor’s degree from Queen’s University.

 About Greg Lernihan